 - station Maintenance .

-There is no need for a question about why sealants and adhesives are better than other options.
 Being lighter in weight and offering greater adhesive strength is simply one of the advantages.
 We have listed some of the benefits of sealants and why they should be preferred:

 - Strength: Sealants show a much higher adhesive strength than welded bonds or fasteners.
 Alongwith that being flexible and immune to hazards.